svmszcck/expense-management/README.md

 - Responsive design
 - DONE.
 Implement with a state management library (Redux, Mobx, VueX, ...)
 - Implement solution in TypeScript
-- Localization: support for multiple languages (English, French, ...)
+- DONE.
+Localization: support for multiple languages (English, French, ...)

 ## What we're looking for
 - Using high-quality existing libraries or small amounts of custom code